Scheduling

 - The schedule in MS Project can only be edited by project administrators and project coordinators.
 For more information on the visibility & authorizations of task & scheduling, see the following article: Visibilities & authorizations of task & scheduling

-Scheduling, milestones, buildagil synchronization, edit schedule, process postponement
+Scheduling, milestones, synchronization buildagil, edit schedule, process postponement

 Editing the scheduling